stanford-oval/genie-cloud/doc/thingpedia-device-with-zero-code.md

 ## RSS Feed
 TODO: an example of RSS Feed

-## Preloaded
+## Generic REST
-If a device simply provides an interface for HTTP requests, `Preloaded` package type will probably save you lots of time.
+If a device simply provides an interface for HTTP requests, `Generic REST` package type will probably save you lots of time.

 In the following, let's go through an simple example: [Quotes](https://almond.stanford.edu/thingpedia/devices/by-id/com.forismatic.quotes).
 _Quotes_ uses the API provided by [forismatic.com](https://forismatic.com/en/api/), which requires no authentication or developer key.